Contact

 • Residence permit valid for the purpose of studying for a degree or completing a doctorate.
 This usually means a permit granted pursuant to Section 16 Residence Act (AufenthG) for “residence for educational purposes”.

-Recipients of scholarships are permitted to work while they are in receipt of the scholarship.
-But the sum of gross earnings from paid work and each scholarship instalment may not exceed 1472 euros for students and 1838 euros for doctoral candidates.
+Scholarship holders are generally allowed to work while receiving the scholarship.
+But the sum of gross earnings from paid work and each scholarship instalment may not exceed 1595 euros for students and 1903 euros for doctoral candidates.

 Award criteria